tanelp/neural-obfuscator/README.md

 # neural-obfuscator

-A library for anonymizing the identities in an image by swapping faces to the ones that have never existed before.
+A library for anonymizing identities in an image by swapping faces to the ones that have never existed before.

 # Installation